 |

-Undergraduate Research Poster Presentation (held in Student Center Rm.
-325)
+Undergraduate Research Poster Presentation

 This interactive session features undergraduates from DePaul's Catholic Studies courses who are presenting their research on the conference topic; their research was chosen by their professors as among the top in their courses.
-Three of our conference speakers will serve as respondents, offering their feedback and comments following the presentations.
+Three of our conference speakers will serve as respondents, offering their feedback and comments following the presentations:

 |